Tunable Chiral Bound States in a Dimer Chain of Coupled Resonators: Model for a quantum emitter nonlocal coupled to a dimer chain

 where $\alpha _{2j}$, $\beta _{2j+1}$ are the probability amplitudes to find a photon in $a$ and $b$ resonators of the jth cell, respectively, and $u_{e}$ is the probability amplitude of the TLE in the excited state while no photon in the dimer chain.
-From the stationary Schr\"{o}dinger equation, we obtain the equations for the amplitudes
+From the stationary Schr\"{o}dinger equation, one can obtain the equations for the amplitudes.
+By removing $u_{e}$, the equations for the photonic amplitudes reduce to